ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 3. Changes regarding libraries

 The next step is to create a packed project library for each LLB build specification you have in the project.
-The PPL needs to have the a similar configuration with the LLB's.
+The PPL needs to have a similar configuration with the LLB's.
 This means that, ideally, you would keep the same structure for the built files (the same file structure as for the LLB build specifications, to be able to reuse the build post-step for copying generated files to the VeriStand directory).
 To do so, you need to right click on **Build Specifications** » **New** » **Packed Library**.
 The window for configuring your packed library will open.

 ![](images/BuildSpecification.PNG)

-** *Information* Category of Configurations **
+***Information* Category of Configurations **

 Select *Information* from the left menu and rename the PPL in the *Build Specification Name* field.
 Following convention, there are some rules to consider in order to organize the built files properly, so that, they can be easily copied/moved to the VeriStand Custom Devices directory once the build is complete (It would be worth mentioning that the, Post Build Action VI, mentioned in the next section, operates based on the same naming and path convention).

  a) Custom Device System Explorer
 ![](images/PPL_Config_Info.PNG)